seanox/devwex/README.md

 CR: Project: Automatic update of the version in README.md
 CR: Build: Harmonization when updating the version
 CR: HTTP(S) - Status: Added option [H] (Header Only)
+BF: HTTP(S) - Request: Correction of the request validation

 [Read more](https://raw.githubusercontent.com/seanox/devwex/master/CHANGES)